Mitek-Systems/MiSnap-Android/README.md

       }
     }
     ```
-3. Add the required dependencies as per the [Integration Guides](#integration-guides).
+4. Add the required dependencies as per the [Integration Guides](#integration-guides).

+_Note: The artifacts hosted in Github are exclusively for use with online Maven integrations, please use the artifacts in the zip package for an offline integration with Maven._
 - - - -

 # Third-Party Licenses